 An exam fee of $1,175 must accompany your completed application.
 No application will be considered complete until all fees have been paid.
 Beginning with the Spring 2020 administration, applications submitted after the first deadline must include an additional 30% late fee ($352.50), or $1,527.50 total.
 Examination fees must be made by credit card within the application portal.
 No other forms of payment may be accepted.

 Exam Dates and Deadlines

 The Obstetrics and Gynecology Primary Written Exam is offered once per year via remote proctoring, generally every April/May.

-The first application deadline will be 45 days prior to the first date of the exam administration window.
+The first application deadline will be approximately two months prior to the first date of the exam administration window.
 The final deadline will be approximately one month prior to the exam administration window.